Wednesday, December 11, 2013

 My face has changed, my skin is softer, my boobs are a pretty good size (I actually get a lot of compliments on them when people see them haha), and I just feel more comfortable within myself.

 Jessica: I talk about my childhood in detail in my 27th vlog.
 I did not understand my trans feelings when I was a kid, I was confused.
-I had learned at a young age, like most people, that boys are supposed to be one way and girls were supposed to be another way.
+I had learned at a young age, like most people, that boys were supposed to be one way and girls were supposed to be another.

 Jessica: When I was 13-14 and my sex drive started developing I started getting really into self-bondage and I would usually wear a girl’s one-piece swimsuit while I tied myself up.
 It was from this point on that my desire to dress like a girl merged with kink and became one tangled thing in my mind.
 I just thought that it was a fetish, or a phase I was going through, or that maybe I did it because I didn’t have a girlfriend and I was curious.

-I kept doing it until I went to University when I was 18 and then stopped because I didn’t have enough privacy.
-I thought I had gotten over it, but the feelings of wanting to tie myself up and dress like a girl started to come back 4-5 years later but this time the feelings of wanting to dress like a girl started overpowering the bondage aspect and then I started dressing like a girl at home and yada yada yada, now I’m living full-time lol.
+Jessica: I kept doing it until I went to university when I was 18, and then stopped because I didn’t have enough privacy.
+I thought I had gotten over it, but the feelings of wanting to tie myself up and dress like a girl started to come back four or five years later.
+This time, the feelings of wanting to dress like a girl started overpowering the bondage aspect, and then I started dressing like a girl at home and yada yada yada, now I’m living full-time, lol.

 Monika: For many transgender women, school, college, or university can be the most challenging period due to discrimination and struggles with acceptance.
 Did you experience similar difficulties during that time?